sisl/POMDPModelChecking.jl/README.md

 This package provides support for performing verification and policy synthesis in POMDPs from LTL formulas.
 It relies on [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) for expressing the model and [Spot.jl](https://github.com/sisl/Spot.jl) for manipulating LTL formulas.

+If this package is useful to you, consider citing: M. Bouton, J. Tumova, and M. J. Kochenderfer, "Point-Based Methods for Model Checking in Partially Observable Markov Decision Processes," in *AAAI Conference on Artificial Intelligence (AAAI)*, 2020.

 ## Installation